nickpersico/nickpersico-blog/README.md

-# nickpersico-blog
+# NickPersico.com Blog

-A ghost blog for NickPersico.com
+Will update this later.